Review Medicare Advantage Plans

 Claim

-A payment request is submitted to CMS or your insurance providers for services that you believe are covered.
+A payment request submitted to the Medicare program or insurance providers for services received from an accepted healthcare provider.

 Deductible

-The overall cost for health care services or prescriptions must be paid before Medicare Advantage or other insurance plans will pay anything.
+The amount you must pay out-of-pocket for health care services or prescriptions before insurance plans begin cost-sharing.

 Premium